kyoukyuubi/dnd-encounter-gen-reforged/README.md

 ### Adding/editing Creatures

-If you want to add your own creature to one of the included books, open the json in any editor and add to the json, the structure are as follows:
+If you want to add your own creature to one of the included books, open the json in any editor and add to the json, the structure is as follows:
 ```json
 {
     "Creatures": [